percona/k8spsmdb-docs/docs/monitoring.md

 specify additional parameters for the [pmm-admin add mongodb](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mongodb.html#adding-mongodb-service-monitoring) command for `mongod` and
 `mongos` Pods respectively, if needed.

+!!! note
-**NOTE**: Please take into account that Operator automatically manages common MongoDB Service Monitoring parameters mentioned in the officiall `pmm-admin add mongodb` [documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mongodb.html#adding-mongodb-service-monitoring), such like username, password, service-name, host, etc. Assigning values to these parameters is not recommended and can negatively affect the functionality of the PMM setup carried out by the Operator.
+    Please take into account that Operator automatically manages common MongoDB Service Monitoring parameters mentioned in the officiall `pmm-admin add mongodb` [documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mongodb.html#adding-mongodb-service-monitoring), such like username, password, service-name, host, etc. Assigning values to these parameters is not recommended and can negatively affect the functionality of the PMM setup carried out by the Operator.

 When done, apply the edited `deploy/cr.yaml` file: